Robert-Ciborowski/PumpBot/README.md

 # PumpBot
 A machine learning cryptocurrency robot which detects and sends alerts about pump &amp; dump schemes on cryptocurrency exchanges.
 This program is meant to run on a server and send out alerts when it detects a pump &amp; dump.
 The program now supports Python 3.8!

-This bot is in active development!
+Due to a large number of spam messages being sent about the bot, this repository was temporarily privated.

+This bot's development has been put on hold.
 It is not finished.
-We are currently in our **testing stage**.
+We were in our **testing stage**.

 ## Experimental
 - [Web Interface for Displaying Pumps and Dumps] (https://pumpbot.netlify.app/) (work in progress)